Razorni/Razorni/README.md

 ### ✨ Developer | Serbia ✨

-Several years experience in: Java, Redis, MongoDB, MySQL, Maven, Bukkit API and PostgreeSQL.
+Several years experience in: Java, Redis, MongoDB, MySQL, Maven, Git, Bukkit API and PostgreeSQL.
 I enjoy doing it as a little side project to help those who need it.

 Everything I know is self taught, growing my knowledge and understanding every day.